hpnog/javaDependenceGraph/README.md

 ## SUMMARY

 This tool is a **Program Dependence Graph** generator for a given input file in the programming language _Java_ that can be outputed as a dot file.
-It's wrapped around an easy to use GUI for a better analysis of the code provided to the application through the intermediate representation of a static **PDG**.
+It's wrapped around an easy to use GUI for a better analysis of the code provided to the application through the intermediate representation of a **PDG**.

 ### Feature Set: